theailanguage/a2a_samples/README.md

 ├── version_2_adk_agent/     # Advanced agent built using Google ADK + Gemini
 ├── version_3_multi_agent/   # Multi-agent orchestration example
 ├── version_4_multi_agent_mcp/ # Distributed multi-agent with A2A + MCP integration
+├── version_5_a2a_sdk/       # Minimal A2A PYTHON SDK setup with streaming, LangChain + Gemini
 ```

 ---